SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

 The whole point of using docker is that sharing applications becomes much easier.
 In general, we have two options

-* After creating the `Dockerfile` we can simply commit it to github (its just a text file) and then ask other users to simple build the image by themselves.
+* After creating the `Dockerfile` we can simply commit it to github (its just a text file) and then ask other users to simply build the image by themselves.

 * After building the image ourself, we can choose to upload it to a *image registry* such as [Docker Hub](https://hub.docker.com/) where other can get our image by simply running `docker pull`, making them